urao/existing_vpc/oc-k8s/README.md

 2. On host from where these scripts will be executed, install the below packages
    1. apt-get -y install python-pip ansible git awscli
 3. Configure, aws with credentials, access_key and secret_access_key
+4. VPC and Subnet is created, in which Opencontrail+k8s will be deployed

 Steps to deploy contrail cloud: